intrinsically-motivated-discovery/intrinsically-motivated-discovery.github.io/index.md

 * * *
 ### Discovered Patterns

+We differentiate between dead, animal and non-animal patterns in Lenia.
+A pattern is dead if the activity of all cells is either 0 or 1.
+Alive patterns are separated into animals and non-animals.
+Animals resemble microscopic animals such as bacteria.
+We classify all patterns as animals if they have connected areas of positive activity which are finite, i.e. which do not infinitely cross several borders (Lenia's borders are connected and form a ball).
+All other patterns are non-animals whose activity usually spreads over the whole state space.

+We compared the algorithms by the diversity of patterns they discovered.
+The diversity is measured by the number of explored bins in the parameter and a statistic space.
+The following figures compare the diversity between the different algorithms.
-The diversity, measured in number of explored bins in the parameter and a statistic space, shows that the IMGEP approaches are able to find a higher diversity of patterns although a random parameter search has a higher diversity in the parameter space.
+They show that IMGEP approaches are able to find a higher diversity of patterns, although a random parameter search has a higher diversity in the parameter space.

 |Diversity in Parameter Space                                  | Diversity in Statistic Space                                  |
 |![](./assets/media/image/png/diversity_runparamspace_all_adapted.png) | ![](./assets/media/image/png/diversity_statisticspace_all_adapted.png)|